octobercms/docs/3.x/cms/resources/multisite.md

 You can modify this behavior using the `redirect_policy` value found in the **config/cms.php** file.
 :::

+## Multisite Role Restrictions

+Site definitions can restrict their visibility based on the administrator role, which allows you to use dedicated administrator roles to manage a specific sites.
+To enable the multisite role restrictions feature:

+1. Navigate to **Manage Sites** and select a site definition
+2. Place check in the **Define administrator roles** checkbox.
+3. Select the roles allowed to view the site.
+4. Click **Save**.

+When enabled, the site will only be visible in the backend panel to administrators that are specified in the field.
+For example, to create a site that is only accessible to Developers, select the **Developer** role in the field.

 #### See Also

 ::: also